OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-14.md

 ## 2 Samuel 14:8

-Then the king said to the woman, “Go to your house, and I will give orders concerning you.”
+Then the king said to the woman, “Return to your home, and I will issue instructions regarding your case.”

 ## 2 Samuel 14:9